RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 ## Integrating expressions

-A Rubi command of the form `Int[expn, var]` integrates *expn* with respect to *var*, and returns its antiderivative (aka its indefinite integral).
+A Rubi command of the form $Int[expn, var]$ integrates *expn* with respect to *var*, and returns its antiderivative (aka its indefinite integral).
 For example, the command
 ```mma
 Int[x Sin[x]^2, x]
 ```